LeoAntunesBrombilla/TheSupercalifragilisticexpialidociousDots/README.md

 I tend to change my software from time to time, that's why there are some "legacy" configs for some apps that I've used in the past but still keep in case I ever need them again:

-+ Kitty
++ Alacritty
 + ST

 # TODO
-+ Add tmux to the screenshots
++ Add screenshots for Tmux
 + And functionality for generating symlinks
-+ Add installer for Nvim (properly implemented)
-+ Finish installer script